alvarobartt/safejax/examples/README.md

 ```

 As seen in the code above, we're using `freeze_dict=True` since its default
-value is False, as we want to freeze the dict with the params before actually
+value is False, as we want to freeze the `dict` with the params before actually
-returning it during `safejax.deserialize`, this basically transforms the `Dict`
+returning it during `safejax.deserialize`, this transforms the `Dict`
 into a `FrozenDict`.

-Finally, we can use those `decoded_params` so as to run a forward pass
+Finally, we can use those `decoded_params` to run a forward pass
 with the previously defined single-layer network.

 ```python